-Day Trip to St Kilda, Melbourne (Family-Friendly Things to Do and See)
+Day Trip to St Kilda, Melbourne: 10 Fun Things to Do

 When we were planning our trip to Melbourne city one of the things I really wanted to do was see the penguins at Phillip Island.
 But it takes over two hours to drive there or a very expensive day tour.